 1. French Bulldog

 With their compact size and low-energy level, a French Bulldog is an excellent choice for small living spaces.
 They are also good with children and have playful personalities.
-Check out our articles about the average French Bulldog price and how to find reputable French Bulldog breeders.
+Check out our available French Bulldog puppies, as well as our articles about the average French Bulldog price and how to find reputable French Bulldog breeders.

 2. Chihuahua